AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 duration.

-Justinian need only to have consulted his contemporary, Olympiodorus, who wrote on this very- subject, to vindicate his language.
-In his commentary on the Meteorologica of Aristotle,[^401] he says: \"Do not suppose that the soul is punished for endless ages (Greek)[^402] in Tartarus.
+Justinian need only to have consulted his contemporary, Olympiodorus, who wrote on this very subject, to vindicate his language.
+In his commentary on the *Meteorologica of Aristotle*,[^401] he says: "Do not suppose that the soul is punished for endless ages (Greek)[^402] in Tartarus.
 Very properly the soul is not punished to gratify the revenge of the divinity, but for the sake of healing.
-But we say that the soul is punished for an *aeonian* period, calling its life, and its allotted period of punishment, its *aeon*.\" It will be noticed that he not only denies endless punishment, and denies that the doctrine can be expressed by *aionios*, but declares that punishment is temporary and results in the sinner\'s improvement.
+But we say that the soul is punished for an *aeonian* period, calling its life, and its allotted period of punishment, its *aeon*."
+It will be noticed that he not only denies endless punishment and denies that the doctrine can be expressed by *aionios* but declares that punishment is temporary and results in the sinner\'s improvement.
 Justinian not only concedes that *aionios* requires a word denoting endlessness to give it the sense of limitless duration, but he insists that the council shall frame a canon containing